-Through March 31, 2019, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from our Sponsor in exchange for the issuance of the Founder Shares (defined below) to our Sponsor, \$250,000 in loans from our Sponsor under an unsecured promissory note and approximately \$1,000 in advances from a related party.
+Through June 30, 2019, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from our Sponsor in exchange for the issuance of the Founder Shares (defined below) to our Sponsor, \$250,000 in loans from our Sponsor under an unsecured promissory note and approximately \$2,000 in advances from a related party.
 Subsequent to the consummation of the Initial Public Offering, we received the net proceeds from the consummation of the Private Placement not held in the Trust Account of \$2.0 million.
-We fully repaid the note to our Sponsor on May 6, 2019.
+We fully repaid the note and the advances to our Sponsor and the related party in May 2019.

+Following our Initial Public Offering and the Private Placement, \$287.5 million was placed in the Trust Account, including approximately \$9.2 million of deferred underwriting commissions.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (which interest shall be net of taxes payable and excluding deferred underwriting commissions) to complete our initial Business Combination.
 To the extent that our ordinary shares or debt is used, in whole or in part, as consideration to complete our initial Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.